frlemieux/AndroidSearchApp/README.md

 - The code base is entirely in Kotlin.
-- Dependency injection is done using Hilt.
+- Dependency injection is done using Koin.
 - The list works with pagination.
 - The app architecture has three layers: data, domain, feature (UI).
 - The entire app is implemented using coroutines.